 Any student with a learning, medical or physical need has the option to have a custom accommodation plan while at Mercy.
 By having a structured strategy in place, Mercy is able to help meet the individual needs of each student, supporting her in reaching her full academic and personal potential.

 A psychoeducational assessment completed within the last three years is required for an academic accommodation plan.
 These assessments provide our counselors with the necessary information for developing the unique success plan.
 Some common accommodations include extended time or quiet space for testing, access to an e-reader, printed materials, etc.

-Students with any type of accommodation will work with the same all four years.
-For more information, please contact Amanda Ables at (502) 671-2010 ext.
-2321.
+Students with any type of accommodation will work with our Director of Learning Differences all four years.
+For more information, please contact Stephanie McGarry at (502) 671-2010.